HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Simply said, some kids are just naturally more interested and aroused by food.

-When presented with food, some kids seem to be missing the fullness signal.
+When presented with food, some kids appear to be missing the fullness signal.
 In other words, they don’t have a stop button.

 They keep eating until they’re quite full.
 Sometimes overeating until they become sick.